Have the Platform.SH CLI installed and authenticated in the web container.

 - Knowledge on using the project web interface or Platform.sh CLI

-Using the Platform.sh CLI directly from the web (application) container can be required to automate certain tasks, like renewing the SSL certificate or triggering a backup based on a cron schedule.
+Using the Platform.sh CLI directly from the web (application) container can be required to automate certain tasks, like renewing the SSL certificate or triggering a snapshot based on a cron schedule.

 Due to the non-interactive deployment flow, using a regular username and password authentication is not possible.
 We will use token-based authentication to have the CLI installed and configured on each deployment.